ternava/Incremental-build/README.md

     * _`data`_ folder contains the generated data after running the scripts given in the `scripts` folder.

-    * _`ǹotebooks`_ contain the analysed data and generated tables and figures given in the paper, based on the generated data in `data`folder
+    * _`notebooks`_ contain the analysed data and generated tables and figures given in the paper, based on the generated data in `data`folder

     * _`scripts`_ contain the used scripts to run our experiments.
 These scripts are also run by using the `Dockerfile`.

-    * _`Dockerfile`_ contain the instructions to automate the build of
+    * _`Dockerfile`_ contain the instructions to automate the build of experiments and the generated data are made available in a Jupyter notebook.